-The school has prepared a Tech KNOW curriculum that will help students to use ICT effectively for their learning.
-This will involve resources and lessons that equip students with a recommended set of practices for the storage and management of technology-related learning, including basics such as managing files and backing up work.
+The School has a Learning Foundations Technology curriculum that helps students to use ICT effectively for their learning.
+This involves resources and lessons that equip students with a recommended set of practices for the storage and management of technology-related learning, including basics such as managing files and backing up work.
 Students are assisted to implement these recommended practices through formal lessons and informal support.

-18. What about students in Years K-4?
+17. What about students in Years K-4?

-19. Are we getting rid of pen and paper?
+18. Are we getting rid of pen and paper?

-20. What about storage of work?
+19. What about storage of work?

-21. Is there particular software that my child will need to have on his/her device?
+20. Is there particular software that my child will need to have on his/her device?